Anti-police sentiment: Sweden

-A series of riots took place in Sweden in April 2022 after Danish-born right-wing activist Rasmus Paludan attempted to hold a series of Quran burning demonstrations in the country.
+A series of riots took place in Sweden in April 2022 after Danish-born, right-wing activist Rasmus Paludan attempted to hold a series of Quran burning demonstrations in the country.
 Counterprotesters responded by attacking participants and engaging in rioting, often getting into violent clashes with police.
-National Police Commissioner Anders Thornberg said that in some cases protesters "tried to kill police."
-In an interview with Agence France-Presse, Kivanc Atak of Stockholm University interpreted the riots to be unusual as unlike most incidents causing conflict between police and minorities, the unrest was not directed against a specific case of police misconduct nor even the subject in general.
+National Police Commissioner Anders Thornberg said that, in some cases, protesters "tried to kill police."
+In an interview with Agence France-Presse, Kivanc Atak of Stockholm University interpreted the riots to be unusual as, unlike most incidents causing conflict between police and minorities, the unrest was not directed against a specific case of police misconduct nor even the subject in general.
 Manne Gerell of Malmö University further added that some of those involved in the unrest might have been seeking to vent general frustration against police, such as over the use of stop and search powers.
 Anders Thornberg said some rioters were suspected to have "[had] links to criminal gangs" and that the police would look into it.

 United Kingdom

-Contrary to its European neighbours England did not have a tradition of professional police forces.
+Contrary to its European neighbours, England did not have a tradition of professional police forces.
 Crime prevention was carried out by a combination of the town watch and the parish constabulary appointed by the justices of the peace in each county.
 In Great Britain during the late 1790s, anti-police views were based on the possible encroachment of absolutism through professionalised law enforcement, the obstruction of the magistrates' power and skepticism towards trusting an unfamiliar organisation.

 United States

 In the 1950s, William Westley suggested that anti-police sentiment may come from the social stigma of working in dangerous conditions, having to work with stigmatized others, and at times unethical practices.

 In the 1970s, police departments began to become concerned about litigation over police misconduct.

 Distrust of police in the U.S. is sometimes mentioned in connection to police brutality and racial profiling.

 In 1991, Rodney King, an African American man, was savagely beaten by four Los Angeles Police officers.
 The following year, the 1992 Los Angeles riots broke out in response to the acquittal of the police officers involved in the beating.
 This event brought large amounts of media attention to police brutality towards minorities such as African Americans and Hispanics.

-The 2014 shooting of an unarmed Michael Brown in Ferguson, Missouri, and the ensuing outrage is considered a turning point in the U.S. dialogue of the "war on cops" with the Black Lives Matter movement challenging the legitimacy of the police.
+The 2014 shooting of Michael Brown in Ferguson, Missouri, and the ensuing outrage is considered a turning point in the U.S. dialogue of the "war on cops" with the Black Lives Matter movement challenging the legitimacy of the police.

 Minority groups in disadvantaged neighborhoods tend to distrust police more and feel that the "law is not on their side".

 The role of police in the restriction of youth freedom has also perpetuated anti-police sentiments among young people.